-- Course Title
+- Course thumbnail and Color

-- Course Term
+- Course title

 - Start and End dates

-- Whether it's a Continuous course; if so, specify the number of Days the course should run for.
+- Whether it's a Continuous course (if so, specify the number of Days the course should run for).

-- Use agendas in this course.
+- Whether to Use agendas in this course.

 - The minimum Passing Score in percents.